nikhilraju/nikhilraju.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>A Machine Learning Engineer passionate about software engineering, deep learning, and natural language processing.
-Over 9 years of experience in tackling real-world business problems at AI startups and developing innovative solutions to problems that cut across several domains..</p>
+<p>Innovative Machine Learning Leader with 10+ years of experience propelling AI startups to the next level.
+Deep expertise in applying ML, NLP, Generative AI and LLMs across diverse domains and engineering scalable production solutions for B2B and B2C products.
+I've helmed teams and laid ML foundations at a spectrum of companies spanning from seed-stage startups to established pre-IPO companies.</p>

 <h2>Skills</h2>